numpy/numpy/doc/source/reference/c-api/array.rst

     .. c:enumerator:: NPY_STABLESORT

-        Used as an alias of :c:data:`NPY_MERGESORT` and vica versa.
+        Used as an alias of :c:data:`NPY_MERGESORT` and vice versa.

     .. c:enumerator:: NPY_NSORTS